FAQs

 PA Supplier Portal.

-Q. How do I know if I'm registered on-line?
+Q. How do I know if I'm registered online?

 A. If you are not sure whether you are registered on-line, please call the Customer Services Call Center at (717) 346-2676 (Harrisburg area) or (877) 435-7363 (toll free) and select option 1.

-Q. Why do I have to register on-line if I already have a Vendor Number?
+Q. Why do I have to register online if I already have a Vendor Number?

 Q. Where can I find additional help on registering?

-A. To obtain assistance for Supplier Registration, call the Customer Services Call Center at (717) 346-2676 (Harrisburg area) or (877) 435-7363 (toll free).
+A. We’re here to help.
+For assistance in the registration process, please call the Customer Services Call Center at (717) 346-2676 (Harrisburg area) or (877) 435-7363 (toll free).
 You may also reference the

 DGS Registering as a Supplier Guide.
-For additional resources go to

-A. Pennsylvania's eMarketplace portal is the internet site for bidding, award and contract information.
-The system allows registered suppliers to search for business opportunities with the Commonwealth.
+A. Pennsylvania's eMarketplace portal is where registered suppliers can search for business opportunities with the Commonwealth. eMarketplace can be accessed here.

 Q. What is COSTARS?